mhansen/graphviz-docs/content/en/faq.md

 Response Code = 403
 ```

-This usually means that webdot ran succesfully, but was not able to fetch the remote graph from the URL you gave as an argument.
+This usually means that webdot ran successfully, but was not able to fetch the remote graph from the URL you gave as an argument.
 The reason is probably that your server is behind a firewall that blocks the webdot server, so it cannot get the graph file.
 You can either change firewall permissions, put the graph on a different server, or install webdot locally so you don't need a remote server to fetch your graph data.